-In your upper jaw, wisdom teeth can push and rub against your sinuses.
+In your upper jaw, wisdom teeth may be located close to the sinuses.
 You may notice sinus pain or pressure, headaches, or congestion.

 For many patients, wisdom teeth grow in at an angle, putting pressure on other teeth and causing them to shift.
 In others, teeth may move when wisdom teeth erupt because there is not enough room in the jaw.

 Let’s take a closer look at what wisdom teeth can do to your smile...

 So what can I expect during the procedure?

 Does it really work?

 Extracting wisdom teeth is typically effective for alleviating discomfort and other symptoms.
 Many patients do not even require a follow-up appointment with their dentist.

 However, you should visit your dentist if you need stitches removed or if you develop symptoms, such as: